kaiser-rpg/KaiserRPG.github.io/_data/spell/note2.md

 The Resistance Check is only made the first time a target enters the zone each round or if it starts the Action Phase in the zone.

 Once a target has passed the Resistance Check, they cannot be affected until a new Hypnotic Pattern spell is cast.

+This spell cannot transport you through Imbued objects; an Imbued object in the way can be circumvented if there is an opening you know of and some distance is used to reach that point

 You create a monad creature.
 The creature's level can be no greater than the listed value and must follow the rules for monad creatures.
 The creature is created with the following rules: